liamcottle/reticulum-meshchat/README.md

 - [ ] support saving conversation history across page reloads, maybe an sqlite database
 - [ ] send images from web ui
 - [ ] send file attachments from web ui
+- [ ] button to add peer to contacts, and show a tab for contacts
+- [ ] allow setting a custom name to show for a contact
+- [ ] button to forget peers and contacts